wjakethompson/wjakethompson.com/content/blog/2021-11-07-2020-election-forecasts/index.markdown

 ## Model Accuracy

 For an evaluation of model accuracy, we assume that the estimated probabilities from each forecast are true.
 Using these probabilities, we then simulate the election hundreds or thousands of times.
-From each simulation, we can then calculate the number of electoral votes won by each candidate and the number of states that were picked incorrectly.
-Across all simulations, we can then compare the distributions of the summary statistics to the observed outcomes.
+From each simulation, we can then calculate the number of electoral votes won by each candidate.
+Across all simulations, we can then compare the distributions of the expected electoral college votes to the observed outcome.

 <details>
 <summary>